-If installing a shower filter, boiling water, or using bottled water is more work than you’re looking to do, swap out your regular shampoo for a clarifying formula like Redken’s Detox Hair Cleansing Cream Shampoo once a week.
-This cream shampoo purifies your hair, removing minerals like copper, iron, magnesium and calcium, all found in hard water, as well as excess oils, pollution residue and buildup of product.
+If installing a shower filter, boiling water, or using bottled water is more work than you’re looking to do, swap out your regular shampoo for a clarifying formula like Redken’s Hair Cleansing Cream Clarifying Shampoo.
+This formula removes hard water, pollution, excess oils, and buildup while strengthening and adding shine.